In this article, you will learn the complete CSS box model with examples. When we talk about the box model, it takes us to web design and layout.

 This image clearly explaining that what the CSS box model is.
 Now let’s see the parts of the box model that you saw in the image.

-- Content: It is the content of the box like text, images and videos that you add through HTML.
+- Content: It is the content of the box like text, images, and videos that you add through HTML.

 - Border: The border comes around the padding.
-You can apply different colours and styles to borders.
+You can apply different colors and styles to borders.
 For more information about CSS borders, check this complete guide about how to use CSS border property.